 Defence Innovation Accelerator for the North Atlantic (DIANA)

 At the 2021 NATO Summit in Brussels, Allied Leaders agreed to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) to foster transatlantic cooperation on critical technologies, promote interoperability and harness civilian innovation by engaging with academia and the private sector.
-DIANA is a new NATO body that works directly with leading entrepreneurs, from early-stage start-ups to more mature companies, to solve critical problems in defence and security through deep technologies (i.e., transformational technologies that solve important challenges through the convergence of breakthrough science and engineering).
+DIANA is a new NATO body that works directly with leading researchers and entrepreneurs, from early-stage start-ups to more mature companies, to solve critical defence and security challenges through dual-use technologies.

-DIANA will begin pilot activities as early as summer 2023.
-Once fully operational in 2025, it will have the capacity to interact with hundreds of innovators each year across an even wider network of Accelerator sites and Test Centres throughout the Alliance.
+DIANA launched its first three pilot challenge programmes in 2023.
+Once fully operational in 2025, DIANA will have the capacity to work with hundreds of innovators each year across an even wider network of accelerator sites and test centres throughout the Alliance.